The Ultimate 7 Days Jordan Road Trip Itinerary

 Ma-in hot spring

 As we mentioned before, the road to Ma’In hot spring is an experience in itself with beautiful views through an impressive landscape.
 It was probably one of the most beautiful roads we drove on this road trip.
-At the hot spring you can take a (not so refreshing) dip in the hot water that fluctuates between 45 and 60 degrees Celsius.
-You will also see some beautiful waterfalls under which you can bathe.
+However, we think the hot springs themselves were not really worth a visit.
+It was super busy, with people playing loud music, which took away from the beautiful and relaxing atmosphere.
+You can take a (not so refreshing) dip in the hot water that fluctuates between 45 and 60 degrees Celsius.
+You can also bathe under some of the beautiful waterfalls, but be prepared for big crowds when you go during the day.

 Practical